Skip to main content

 Settings

 Under settings, you will find a number of general or SEO settings but also more advanced ones, such as the Tracking code section that you can include in the Head or Body tag.
-To fully explore what you need on this section we recommend exploring our help article on how to set-up your Settings.
+To fully explore what you need on this section we recommend exploring our help article on Settings.

 Publish your quiz